Cooking with a Swedish Torch

-A Swedish torch is also known as a Canadian candle and is a great way to enjoy the last of the warm weather and cook something up on an open fire.
+Here’s a fun alternative to the traditional barbecue – the Swedish torch.
+Also known as a Canadian candle, the Swedish torch is a great way to enjoy the last of the warm weather and cook something up on an open fire.
 It’s a simple design and can be made using just a few things that you probably already have.

 What you’ll need: